jgmdev/puente/README.md

 );
 ```

-This will send the client browser window width back to the php callback function.
+This will send the client browser window width back to the php callback.

-## Listening the registered events
+### Listening the registered events

 All events like click, dblclick, etc... will now need to be listened by your
 php script, for this all you need to do is call the following method: